ankicommunity/ankicommunity-sync-server/README.md

 Installing
 ----------

 0. Install Anki.
 The server currently works well with 2.1.1.
-If for some reason you can't get this version easily on your system, you can use `anki-bundled` from this repo:
+Running the server with other versions might work, but things might break, so do it at your own risk.
+Anki 2.0.x definitely isn't going to work, as it's written in Python 2, whereas `ankisyncd` runs only on Python 3 and later.
+If for some reason you can't get the supported version easily on your system, you can use `anki-bundled` from this repo:

         $ git submodule update --init
         $ cd anki